BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-slivers-of-nature.md

 </p>

 <p>
-At the stream, I'd sometimes sit in a sort of natural seat formed by the roots of a tree on the streambank.
+At the stream, I'd sometimes sit in a natural seat formed by the roots of a tree.
 I took this photo from that seat or right nearby:<br/>
 <img src="https://bradleyculley.github.io/images/Binghamton-Park-3.jpg" />
 <br/>
-I think the branches running across the photo are the branches of that tree.
+I think the branches running across the photo are the branches of the tree.
 </p>

 <hr/>